27Saumya/Macboard/README.md

-# Macboard - The ulitmate minimalistic clipboard manager for MacOS
+# Macboard - The ultimate minimalistic clipboard manager for MacOS

 Note:- This is still a work in progress, and I am looking for some help with UI (I'm too bad at UI)